 One way we advance this mission is by publishing stories about what’s working (and what’s not) in advocacy campaigns for economic, environmental and social justice.
 These stories can be written by someone with first-hand experience with the campaign or organisation in question or they can be reported by a knowledgeable observer.

-- About what?
+- Stories about what?
 Lessons and innovations in advocacy campaigning

 - For who?
 A global audience of advocacy campaigners, decision makers and leaders

 - Why?
 To provide the inspiration and know-how necessary to build more transformative, participatory and collaborative campaigns and organisations

 - Word count?
 500-1,200 words, although we sometimes go shorter or longer